 "The MGBCCI is working to identify a direct-to-consumer diagnostic test that could be used at home.
 When implemented, people can quarantine themselves if they are positive for COVID-19.
 These tests could help stem flare-ups of COVID-19 cases that will invariably happen when people return to work and reintegrate into society," says Dr. Walt.

-In Dr. Walt's lab, researchers have developed a serological test that can run thousands of samples from finger pricks and can determine a previous COVID infection, though this test is still in early development.
+In Dr. Walt's lab, researchers have developed a serological test that can run thousands of samples from finger pricks and can determine a previous COVID infection.

 Investigators from the lab of Duane Wesemann, MD, PhD, a Brigham immunologist, are collecting and testing blood samples from people who've recovered from COVID-19.
 These samples will help the team learn more about rates of exposure, the types of antibodies an infection elicits and the degree of immunity recovered patients have against re-infection.